bleonardb3/Proof-of-Technology/DSX/README.md

 [<img src="https://raw.githubusercontent.com/Davin-IBM/Proof-of-Technology/master/DSX/images/RStudio2.png"/>](https://www.rstudio.com/) [<img src="https://raw.githubusercontent.com/Davin-IBM/Proof-of-Technology/master/DSX/images/shiny.png"/>](https://shiny.rstudio.com/)

-Use IBM’s Data Science Experience (DSX) and BlueMix cloud services to create a working cloud-based application from start to finish.
-Participants will be led through a series of three labs that build upon one another so it is important that they are completed in order.
+The labs will use various features of IBM’s Data Science Experience (DSX) and BlueMix cloud services to demonstrate how to train and evaluate a model as well as how to display the result of a modeling effort in a a consumable manner.
+Participants will be led through three labs.
+Lab 1 is a standalone lab.
+Lab2 and Lab3 must be completed in order as Lab3 builds on the work done in Lab2.

-1. [Lab-1](Lab-1) - The first lab will begin with loading raw delimited data into dashDB for Analytics and interacting with that data from a Jupyter notebook in DSX with python.
+1. [Lab-1](Lab-1) - The first lab will focus on the Watson Machine Learning GUI to train, evaluate, and deploy a Watson Machine Learning model using the BikeShare and weather data.

-1. [Lab-2](Lab-2) - The second lab will leverage Spark machine learning (SparkML) on the loaded data to create categorical predictions using pyspark and a supervised learning model and store the results back to the database.
+1. [Lab-2](Lab-2) - The second lab will leverage Spark machine learning (SparkML) on data stored in a relational database to create categorical predictions using pyspark and a supervised learning model and store the results back to the database.

 1. [Lab-3](Lab-3) - The final lab will guide participants in creating an R notebook and Shiny UI in DSX using RStudio.